Fedict/dcattools/README-SCRAPER.md

 # Scraper tool

 Currently, there are abstract Java classes available for scraping
+ * DCAT RDF files
  * CKAN portals, both via the JSON CKAN-API and via RDF rendering
  * OpenDataSoft portals, using the API / DCAT-ish metadata
  * GeoNetwork, CSW and RDF
  * Excel files
  * HTML sites

+Adding a new one can be as simple as subclassing `be.fedict.dcat.scrapers.Scraper`, setting a new name and recompiling the scraper module.

 ## Running